Rotation government: Romania

 The Ciucă Cabinet is the first rotation government which took power in Romania, of which members are the PSD, PNL and UDMR.
-Assuming the coalition won't disband in the meantime, like with that of the preceding cabinet in a way that led to the 2021 Romanian political crisis, Nicolae Ciucă of PNL will occupy the position of Prime Minister until 2023.
-Then, the position would belong to the PSD until the next Romanian legislative elections in 2024.
+The government took power in 2021 with Nicolae Ciucă of PNL as Prime Minister, with a successful rotation between the PNL and the PSD in 2023, after which Marcel Ciolacu's government took power, which would lead Romania until the next legislative elections.

 Turkey

 The 53rd government of Turkey was planned to be a rotation government between the True Path Party (DYP) and Motherland Party (ANAP), with the premiership alternating between the two parties every year.
 The vote of confidence was declared invalid by the Constitutional Court as an absolute majority of deputies was not obtained.

 The 54th government of Turkey was planned to be a rotation government between the Welfare Party (RP) and DYP.
 Initially, Necmettin Erbakan of RP was the prime minister and Tansu Çiller of DYP was the deputy prime minister, with the rotation between the two taking place in 1997.
 When Erbakan resigned to ensure the rotation would take place, president Süleyman Demirel appointed Mesut Yılmaz of ANAP as the new prime minister instead.